-• Delivering on our customer's numerous requirements detailed in the Community Strategic Plan, Community Infrastructure Strategy, Disability Inclusion Plan.

-- Coordinating and controlling a diverse group of assets being renewed, managed, maintained and operated to differing standards by numerous service providers throughout the organisation. - Coordinating a diverse asset portfolio that is continually evolving from the delivery of new open space assets from both internal and external sources. - Maintaining asset renewal metrics and ensuring capital works are optimised to maintain service levels. - Understanding the future demand required from the numerous service providers within Council.
+- Delivering on our customer's numerous requirements detailed in the Community Strategic Plan and Community Infrastructure Strategy. - Coordinating and controlling a diverse portfolio that has is being renewed, managed, maintained and operated to differing standards by numerous service providers throughout the organisation. - Coordinating a diverse RI portfolio that is continually evolving from the delivery of new assets from both internal and external sources. - Maintaining asset renewal metrics and ensuring capital works are optimised to maintain service levels. - Understanding the future demand required from the numerous service providers within Council.